joaotavora/sly/README.md

   REPL;
 * Modern [flex-style completion](#company-flex-completion).
 Much snappier when using [company][14], and no plugin required;
-* Cleanly ASDF-loaded be default, including contribs, which are enabled out-of-the-box;
+* Cleanly ASDF-loaded by default, including contribs, which are enabled out-of-the-box;
 * Multiple inspectors;
 * Support for [NAMED-READTABLES][11], [macrostep.el][12] and [quicklisp][13]